allmaps/allmaps/packages/annotation/README.md

 # @allmaps/annotation

-@allmaps/annotation is a JavaScript module that can generate and parse *georeference annotations*.
+@allmaps/annotation is a JavaScript module that can generate and parse _georeference annotations_.

 A georeference annotation is a [Web Annotation](https://www.w3.org/TR/annotation-model/) that stores the metadata needed to [georeference](https://en.wikipedia.org/wiki/Georeferencing) a [IIIF image](https://iiif.io/api/image/3.0/).
 The [IIIF community](https://iiif.io/community/groups/maps-tsg/) is working on a turning georeference annotations into a specification and a [IIIF extension](https://iiif.io/api/index.html#approved-extensions).

 A georeference annotation contains the following data:

-*   The [URI of an IIIF Image](https://iiif.io/api/image/3.0/#3-identifier), as well as its dimensions in pixels.
+- The [URI of an IIIF Image](https://iiif.io/api/image/3.0/#3-identifier), as well as its dimensions in pixels.
-*   A list of ground control points (GCPs) that define the mapping between pixels and geospatial coordinates.
+- A list of ground control points (GCPs) that define the mapping between pixels and geospatial coordinates.
-*   A polygonal pixel mask that defines the cartographic part of the image.
+- A polygonal pixel mask that defines the cartographic part of the image.

-Georeference annotation are a core part of Allmaps.
+Georeference annotation are a core part of [Allmaps](https://allmaps.org).
+For example, [Allmaps Viewer](https://viewer.allmaps.org/#data=data%3Atext%2Fx-url%2Chttps%3A%2F%2Fraw.githubusercontent.com%2Fallmaps%2Fannotation%2Fdevelop%2Fexamples%2Fannotation.example.json) can warp maps IIIF maps in the browser, just by loading a georeference annotation.

-**[Allmaps Viewer]() can warp maps , only annotation and iiif image**

 <!-- TODO: create Observable notebook that allows you to try out this module! -->